rickformorty/EE5097_CA2/README.md

 Using 'pip install -r .\requirements.txt'  in any one of your virtual environment to install packages used in my CA2.

-## About the imported scikit-learn package
+## About the imported sklearn package

 It is only for train_test_split function in CNN.ipynb.
 I did not use it for PCA or LDA.